 What is it?

-Did you know an employer can be held legally responsible for acts of discrimination, bullying, or harassment in their business?
+An employer can be held legally responsible for acts of discrimination, bullying, or harassment in their business.
+The new Labour Codes emphasize equal treatment and non-discrimination across all worker categories.

-In order to minimize this risk, the business must show they have taken all reasonable steps to prevent bullying, discrimination, or harassment from occurring based on race, religion, age, national origin, language, sex, sexual orientation, or mental or physical handicap.
+To minimize this risk, your business must show you've taken all reasonable steps to prevent bullying, discrimination, or harassment based on race, religion, age, national origin, language, sex, sexual orientation, gender identity, or mental or physical disability.

 Purpose

-Having a policy in place communicates clearly to employees what constitutes bullying, harassment, discrimination, and other forms of inappropriate behavior at work.
-You can ensure that your workplace remains safe for all employees by establishing policies that clearly prohibit such acts.
+A clear policy communicates what constitutes bullying, harassment, discrimination, and other inappropriate behavior at work.
+You ensure your workplace remains safe for all employees—including gig workers, fixed-term employees, and platform workers now covered under the Labour Codes.

 5. Leave Policy